jhuang323/FabFlixMovieWeb/README.md

 ### Parsing XML Optimizations:
 1. Utilized executeBatch with our prepared statements to insert multiple entries at a time.
-   Increases runtime by a
+   Increases runtime by rewriting the statements into a more efficient form.
+The run time is now reduced by around 1/4 of original.
 2. Filtered out any malformed objects if missing any crucial info(e.g No movie title, no actor name, etc) before inserting.
 Increases runtime and memory moderately since we will store less objects before insertion.
+Run time is reduced by 1/2 of original since less things to insert.

 ## Inconsistent Data found in BadFormat.txt in the root dir, BadFormat is written to after parsing